-“I’m trying to choose a major (for my career!).
-I just read this article (Washington Post).
-I also recently read quotes by Steve Jobs, “Your work is going to fill a large part of your life, and the only way to be truly satisfied is to do what you believe is great work.
+“I’m trying to choose a major.
+I just read this article (Washington Post) and I’m feeling really depressed.
+Another article that I read recently quotes Steve Jobs as saying (at a college commencement ceremony), “Your work is going to fill a large part of your life, and the only way to be truly satisfied is to do what you believe is great work.
 And the only way to do great work is to love what you do.
 If you haven’t found it yet, keep looking.
 Don’t settle.”
 So should I choose to major in something I enjoy or pursue the degree that will earn the most money?
-My parents are pushing me to get a nursing degree… Help!”
+Help!”

-Have you taken a career assessment survey?
-There are many online if you’ll Google ‘career assessment test free.”
+First, have you taken a career assessment survey?
+If you google ‘career assessment’, there are several to choose from, along with other helpful hints on how to proceed with your choice for a career.
 Students need to be proactive in their choices on careers and school.
 It would be a shame, like the article references, to finish a 4 year degree and not have a clue what type of job they can get.

 I agree with Steve Jobs to some degree.
 IF you’re lucky enough to do what you love, to find your passion and be able to work in it, I would consider you truly Blessed.
 I found mine, but not until my early 40’s.

 On the other hand, I can hear my mom saying “A job is just a job.
 You don’t have to like it; you just have to do it.”
 And to some degree, she also is correct.
 A job does not have to define you.
 A job is what you do to pay the bills and to survive.
 If you’re lucky enough to at least like it, then all the better.
 But, now we’re talking about attitude, and if you do your job with a good attitude, no matter what you are doing, it will be easier.